CelloCorgi/StackOverflow_ICSE_SEET_2022/README.md

 ## Repository Contents

 * [Stimuli](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Stimuli): Contains images of the programming bugs used as stimuli in our experiment (text versions of the stimuli are in the Survey Instrument if needed)
-* [Analysis](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Analysis): Includes both details regarding the manual annotation process and our analysis scripts
+* [Analysis](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Analysis): Includes both details regarding the manual annotation process and our analysis scripts.
+We note that our spread sheet for "ground truth" annotations was originally done on google drive, and is thus more readable on that platform.
+The google drive version can be found [here](https://docs.google.com/spreadsheets/d/1BZy1nMYC4jgJclLBDBjeOGK26oRYcPItZQZlSQWFIh8/edit?usp=sharing).
 * [Survey Instrument](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/SurveyInstrument): Contains word and qualtrics versions of the survey instrument used to show the stimuli to participants
 * [Recruitment](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Recruitment): Contains our consent form and prescreening survey